aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 We could model those options in an object model, and run compatibility checks on that model.
 This will ensure we don't accidentally remove an option or make one required, for example.

+### `cx-protocol` integration tests

+Like already [mentioned](#change-artifact-metadata-type-value), the fact that the cx protocol itself will remain API comptabile, doesn't necessarily mean that it can't break new CLI versions.

+Another compatibility layer we can add, is run snapshot testing, similair to what we do with our construct libraries.
+There, we make sure the CloudFormation template remains the same, here, we make sure the `manifest.json` remains the same (values wise).

+These types of tests however are somewhat volatile because we can accidentally push a snapshot change that is in fact breaking.
+API compatibility checks on the other do not have this vulunerability because we don't have control on the compatibility rules themselves.

 # Appendix

 ## Rename target property in `ContainerImageAssetMetadataEntry`